-Located within the Paris-Saclay University (12th Shanghai ranking), it is the first French ecosystem in Data Sciences, AI and their societal impacts.
+Located within the Paris Saclay University (16th in the Shanghai ranking, 1st in mathematics), it is the first French ecosystem in data sciences, AI and their societal impacts.

 MISSION

 To bring together multidisciplinary expertise and boost the collective strength of its partners in the Paris-Saclay cluster with the aim of combining big data and AI technologies with social sciences and humanities for an AI at the service of humans.